-Despite low costs, it found that competing against established airlines at Newark was very difficult.
+Despite low costs, it found that competing against established airlines at Newark was not a cakewalk.

 Financing attempts ascended into to the Twilight Zone when Kiwi signed a deal with a Romanian aircraft manufacturer to get ROMBAC (BAC) 111s.
 Never happened.
 The purchase, or the airplanes.